 Observe that this method combines the posterior approximation and decision-making problems into one minimax optimization problem.
 The objective here can be directly contrasted with that in Algorithm~1.
 Note that the inner maximization will result in an approximate (loss calibrated) posterior distribution at each decision point $a \in \sA$.
-Again, this objective is, in effect, uncomputable; we presented a computable version in Section~\ref{sec:b-VB}.
+Moreover, also note that LCVB is same as RSVB for $\gamma=1$.